-sector.
-The governance structure A Community Enhancement Fund Charter has been created to govern the Fund (version seen dated 15 04 20).
-The Charter covers roles and responsibilities of members; funding eligibility criteria; governance, administration and finance processes.
+A Community Enhancement Fund Charter has been created to govern the Fund (version seen dated 15 04 20).
+The Charter covers roles and over the long-term was questioned by 2 respondents.

+responsibilities of members; funding eligibility criteria; governance, administration and finance processes.
 This will help support proper financial management of the Fund so that the benefits are realised for the local community.